 Every pupil is allocated a Form Tutor and Deputy Form Tutor, who take on day-today responsibility for the welfare and support of the pupils.
 They encourage personal development, monitor academic progress and attendance, as well as being a guiding hand throughout the year.

 The Head of Year oversees the personal development and academic progress of all the pupils in their year.
-Together with the Assistants Head of Year, they lead the Tutor Team.
+Alongside the Assistant Heads of Year, they lead the Tutor Team.